cybercongress/cybercongress/blog/drafts/dragons_with_cyb/dragons.md

 ## 3. Backup or import private key

 For playing in Dragonereum you need ETH account.
 Cyb created it already.
-You can use it or import yours.
+You can use it or [import](asdasdasd) yours.

 IF YOU DECIDE TO PLAY WITH PROVIDED ACCOUNT YOU MUST BACKUP PRIVATE KEY.
 IF NOT => FORGET ABOUT YOUR DRAGONS!
 YOU STORE IT, NOT CYB!

 For example: I want to import my account from Metamask.
-So I export private key from Metamask,

-// plwas explain how to do it with screenshots.
+So I export private key from Metamask, here is [manual](asdasdasdasd) how to do it.

 Then click import account button in Cyb, insert private key and after few second I can see my account: